danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 	Loc test PdParty scene
 </p>

 Loc events are essentially GPS location events, dependent on your device's sensors for accuracy (WiFi only, cell tower + GPS chip, etc).
-Additionally, speed & course events are generated when the location events are enabled.
+Additionally, speed & altitude events are generated when the location events are enabled.

 Since running the GPS location service will affect battery life in most cases, it must be manually started and configured after the scene is loaded by sending messages to the internal #pdparty receiver: